Fruit and Vegetable Garden

 Contents

 All along the wall a range of fruit trees are in the process of being wall trained, and in the beds at the foot of the wall there are strawberries and annual seed crop flowers together with red currant, white currant and blackcurrant bushes.
-The long vegetable beds are being used to try different warmer climate crops, and the square beds are currently being used for a rotation of sweetcorn, millet and mixed pumpkins and winter squash.
+Given the summer heatwaves and warmer autumns the long vegetable beds have recently been planted with grapes, and the square beds are currently being used for a rotation of sweetcorn, sunflowers and mixed pumpkins and winter squash.
 There are further permanently planted beds containing globe artichokes and chicory, raspberries, cobnuts, and perennial herbs.

 History